-Young Marco weaves a tall tale about a Roman charioteer, an elephant, a zebra, and a menagerie parading down the title thoroughfare in this, the first of Dr. Seuss's many classics.
-The simple story is an indictment of stern, soul-crushing adults who stifle creativity, but it stands on its own two hooves as a colorful flight of fancy for kids.
+In AND TO THINK THAT I SAW IT ON MULBERRY STREET, young Marco weaves a tall tale about a Roman charioteer, an elephant, a zebra, and a menagerie parading down the title thoroughfare in this, the first of Dr. Seuss' many classics.
+The simple story is an indictment of stern, soul-crushing adults who stifle creativity and a colorful flight of fancy for kids.

 Is it any good?

-Families can talk about Marco's wild imagination.
+Families can talk about Marco's wild imagination in And to Think That I Saw It on Mulberry Street.
 What do you think of the stories Marco makes up?
-Do the illustrations in the book make the stories even more fun to read?

 What do you think of the relationship between Marco and his dad?
 Why wouldn't his dad want to hear his story?